Virginia House of Delegates: History and location

 In 1999, Republicans took control of the House of Delegates for the first time since Reconstruction (with the exception of a brief two-year period in which the Readjuster Party was in the majority in the 1880s).
 The Republican Party held the majority until 2019, when the Democratic Party won a majority of the seats, thus regaining control of the House of Delegates.
 The majority was sworn in on January 8, 2020, after which Eileen Filler-Corn (D-Fairfax) was elected as the first female and Jewish Speaker of the Virginia House of Delegates.

 On November 4, 2020, Virginia voters approved a constitutional amendment that removed the authority to redistrict congressional and state legislative districts from the General Assembly, and gave that power to a newly established 16-member panel composed of eight lawmakers and eight non-lawmaker citizens.
 The maps created by this commission are subject to the approval of the General Assembly, but lawmakers cannot change the commission's lines.

 On November 7, 2023, the Democrats regained control of the House of Delegates after securing a 51-seat majority.

 Salary and qualifications

-The annual salary for delegates is $17,640.
+The annual salary for delegates is $17,640, and will rise to $50,000 per year starting upon the taking office of senators after the 2027 Virginia House of Delegates election..
 Each delegate represents roughly 84,702 people.
 Candidates for office must be at least 21 years of age at the time of the election, residents of the districts they seek to represent, and qualified to vote for General Assembly legislators.
 The regular session of the General Assembly is 60 days long during even numbered years and 30 days long during odd numbered years, unless extended by a two-thirds vote of both houses.